Conventional wisdom states that exercising before bed is a good idea – if you’re looking to stay awake.

 If your life is generally hectic, you might want to consider running in the morning before the next catastrophe has the chance to derail your plans.

-Our Verdict: Should You Be Exercising or Running Before Bed?
+Our Verdict: Should You Exercise Before Bed?

 Well, the answer is obvious.